parthsuresh/few-pix-attack-brats/README.md

 ## Conclusions

-- Preliminary tests show that our model is safe towards limited pixel attacks.
+- These preliminary tests show that our model is safe towards limited pixel attacks.
 - By parallelizing the code, we reduce the processing time from 8701 s to 616 s, i.e. to nearly 1/16th of its original value.

 ## Future Work

 - Increasing the number of candidates and number of iterations will make the testing more rigorous and ensure reduce any further uncertainity about the safety of the model.
+- Approaches to parallelize the algorithm further may be explored.

 ## References
 - Jiawei Su, Danilo Vasconcellos Vargas, Sakurai Kouichi.
 "One pixel attack for fooling deep neural networks"
+- Badža, Milica M., and Marko Č. Barjaktarović.
+"Classification of Brain Tumors from MRI Images Using a Convolutional Neural Network."
+Applied Sciences 10.6 (2020): 1999.
 - B. H. Menze, A. Jakab, S. Bauer, J. Kalpathy-Cramer, K. Farahani, J. Kirby, et al. "The Multimodal Brain Tumor Image Segmentation Benchmark (BRATS)", IEEE Transactions on Medical Imaging 34(10), 1993-2024 (2015) DOI: 10.1109/TMI.2014.2377694
 - S. Bakas, H. Akbari, A. Sotiras, M. Bilello, M. Rozycki, J.S.
 Kirby, et al., "Advancing The Cancer Genome Atlas glioma MRI collections with expert segmentation labels and radiomic features", Nature Scientific Data, 4:170117 (2017) DOI: 10.1038/sdata.2017.117
 - S. Bakas, M. Reyes, A. Jakab, S. Bauer, M. Rempfler, A. Crimi, et al., "Identifying the Best Machine Learning Algorithms for Brain Tumor Segmentation, Progression Assessment, and Overall Survival Prediction in the BRATS Challenge", arXiv preprint arXiv:1811.02629 (2018)

+## Included as a submission to the course CSCI 596
+by Parth Suresh, Rushabh Kapadia